 Secondary Market in 2017

-Feedbooks is an e-book publishing and distribution company that focuses on providing a diverse range of digital books for readers on the Open Web.
-Its platform offers a wide selection of e-books across various genres, including romance, mystery, detective, juvenile, erotica, science fiction, fantasy, historical, literary, and thrillers.
-By catering to the interests of a broad audience, Feedbooks enables readers to access a rich library of literature that meets their preferences.
+Feedbooks is a company focused on e-book publishing and distribution, catering to a diverse community of readers.
+Its platform offers a wide range of e-books across various genres, including romance, mystery, detective, juvenile, erotica, science fiction, fantasy, historical, literary, and thrillers.
+By providing access to such a variety of titles, Feedbooks aims to enhance the reading experience for users in the Open Web environment.

 Training Orchestra